alerta/alerta-docs/integrations.rst

 There are several different ways to integrate other alert sources into Alerta.

-Firstly, :ref:`integrations <integrations>` with well known monitoring tools like Nagios_, Zabbix_ and Sensu_ make use of the Alerta API and demonstrate how to build integrations with other monitoring tools.
+Firstly, existing :ref:`integrations <integrations>` with well known monitoring tools like Nagios_, Zabbix_ and Sensu_ make use of the Alerta API and demonstrate how to build integrations with other monitoring tools.

 .. _Nagios: https://www.nagios.com
 .. _Zabbix: http://www.zabbix.com